TritonVM/triton-vm/specification/src/arithmetization.md

 There are 8 Arithmetic Execution Tables in TritonVM.
 Their relation is described by below figure.
-A red arrow indicates an Evaluation Argument, a blue arrow indicates a Permutation Argument, and the green arrow is the Bézout Argument.
+A a blue arrow indicates a [Permutation Argument](permutation-argument.md), a red arrow indicates an [Evaluation Argument](evaluation-argument.md), a purple arrow indicates a [Lookup Argument](lookup-argument.md), and the green arrow is the [Contiguity Argument](contiguity-of-memory-pointer-regions.md).

 ![](img/aet-relations.png)